AdamFurlough/html-css-js/README.md

-# html-css-js
+# HTML, CSS, JavaScript

-This repository contains personal projects I have created to practice writing HTML, CSS, and JavaScript as I work through various courses.
+This repository contains personal projects I have created to practice basic frontend web development with HTML, CSS, and JavaScript as I work through various courses.